97AlexNguyen/Alex_Houdini_Things/README.md

->To Using test packages , download the latest version of repo then extrac all file to packages for .
-All folder and file need to be inside packages folder not in a folder of a packages folder.
+>To use test packages, download the latest version of the repo and extract all files to the "packages" folder.
+All folders and files should be directly inside the "packages" folder, not within a subfolder of the "packages" folder.

 # $\color[RGB]{122, 255, 253} A \ : \ Houdini \ Packages \ and \ Python \ Module$